 Obtain loan approval.
 Let your lender know you’ve made an offer to purchase.
 Most lenders require an appraisal of the home before they commit to the mortgage.

 Complete a home inspection.
 Make time to attend and take notes.
 If the inspection turns up any problems, you can ask the seller to fix them or to reduce the purchase price.
-Consumer Protection BC has more on what to expect from a home inspection.
+Consumer Protection BC has some more information on what to expect from a home inspection.

-After the subjects are removed
+After you’ve removed or waived the subjects

 Here are some things that should happen shortly after the subjects are removed: